Strong Start to Finish Sites

 Success to date: With support from the Bill & Melinda Gates Foundation and SStF professional networks, FCCC increased the number of students completing math and English gateway courses in the first year of study at all 115 public two-year institutions.

-Current focus: Refining and improving data collection on gateway math and English courses, and the student supports being offered in conjunction with those courses, to further identify best practices.
+Area of focus: Refining and improving data collection on gateway math and English courses, and the student supports being offered in conjunction with those courses, to further identify best practices.

 The Louisiana Board of Regents